BigglieBorgarm/BigglieBorgarm.github.io/about.md

 permalink: /about/
 ---

 Hello, I am Bigglie Johnson!
-A local upcoming bass player who has played with great bands including Shotgun in Case and the marauders.
+A local upcoming bass player who has played with great bands including Shotgun in Case aswell as a show supported my the marauders.
 I have been playing bass for roughly a year but am already the most goodest.

 ### More Information

-I am also a family man who loves to spend time with his wife and kids and when I'm not rocking out on the stage I also enjoy knitting and crochet as wel as polo on the weekends.
+I am also a family man who loves to spend time with his wife and kids and when I'm not rocking out on the stage I also enjoy knitting and crochet as well as polo on the weekends.

 ### Contact me